waynodiablo/Oystercard/oystercard/solutions/04_adding_balance.md

-The main goal of this issue is to establish a test-first cycle to structure the development of our code.
+The main goal of this challenge is to establish a test-first cycle to structure the development of our code.
 This issue assumes that you have already have a describe block for your Oystercard, and an Oystercard class that has been required into the spec file.

 Google 'Red Green Refactor' to see many examples of a TDD coding cycle - in fact, the phrase 'Red Green Refactor' should become a mantra to you during your coding career.